-Celebrating its 25th birthday in 2018, the CNSO has gained a position among both Czech and Europe´s top symphonic ensembles.
-Renowned for its versatility, the orchestra presents annually a broad program ranging from classical music concerts through contemporary genre, film scores, jazz, or musicals.
+Performing and continuously growing for 26 years, the CNSO has earned an enviable reputation among both Czech and Europe’s top symphonic ensembles.
+Renowned for its versatility, the orchestra annually presents a broad programme ranging from classical music concerts to contemporary genres, film scores, jazz and musicals.

-Such composers, conductors, and performers as Ennio Morricone, Lalo Schifrin, James Morrison, Branford & Wynton Marsalis, Pino Donnagio, Giuliano Taviani, José Carreras, Danny Elfman, Vince Mendoza, Giuseppe Tornatore, Carl Davis, Steven Mercurio, Marcello Rota, Vladimir Cosma repeatedly come back to Prague to either record with the orchestra or perform in the beautiful Smetana Hall of Prague’s Municipal House, the home concert stage of the orchestra.
-The highlights of recent concert seasons included European tour with the legendary Ennio Morricone, and Prague concert with Anna Netrebko.
+Composers, conductors, and performers such as Ennio Morricone, Lalo Schifrin, James Morrison, Branford & Wynton Marsalis, Pino Donnagio, Giuliano Taviani, José Carreras, Danny Elfman, Vince Mendoza, Giuseppe Tornatore, Carl Davis, Steven Mercurio, Marcello Rota, Christian Lindberg, Chick Corea, Vladimir Cosma repeatedly come back to Prague to either record with the orchestra or perform in the beautiful Smetana Hall at Prague’s Municipal House, the home concert stage of the orchestra.
+Highlights from recent concert seasons include a European tour with the legendary Ennio Morricone, and a Prague concert with Anna Netrebko.

-For this score Ennio Morricone won an Oscar after 500 movie credits!
+Ennio Morricone then went on to win an Oscar after 500 movie credits!
 The soundtrack was recorded live and launched by Tarantino, Morricone, and the CNSO at Abbey Road Studios in December 2015.

-The CNSO has also renewed its long-time cooperation with Andrea Bocelli, and accompanied Rolando Villazon and Jonas Kaufmann.
-The orchestra has collaborated with some of the most important pop artists, as Sting, George Michael, Natalie Cole, Dianne Reeves, Angélique Kidjo, Denise Donatelli, Ute Lemper, and great instrumentalists, as James Morrison, Branford & Wynton Marsalis, Bobby Shew, Randy Brecker, Eric Marienthal, Joe Lovano, John Abercrombie, and many more.
+The CNSO has also renewed its longstanding cooperation with Andrea Bocelli, plus accompanied Rolando Villazon and Jonas Kaufmann.
+The orchestra has collaborated with some of the most prominent pop artists, such as Sting, George Michael, Natalie Cole, Dianne Reeves, Angélique Kidjo, Denise Donatelli, Ute Lemper, and great instrumentalists, such as James Morrison, Branford & Wynton Marsalis, Bobby Shew, Joe Lovano, John Abercrombie, John Patitucci, Dave Weckl, Chick Corea and many more.

-Successful tours have taken place over the British Isles, USA, Canada, France, Spain, Dubai, Japan, Mexico, China, Korea, Oman, Australia, New Zealand.
+Successful tours have taken place over the British Isles, USA, Canada, France, Spain, Dubai, Japan, Mexico, China, Korea, Oman, Australia and New Zealand.

 In 2017, the orchestra toured extensively with Ennio Morricone and James Newton Howard.

-The Czech National Symphony Orchestra´s recordings are on sale worldwide, and the orchestra takes pride in several Gold CDs (for more than 30 000 copies sold) which it has produced.
+The Czech National Symphony Orchestra’s recordings go on sale worldwide, and the orchestra takes pride in having produced a number of Gold CDs (for more than 30 000 copies sold).

-Other accolades include Gustav Mahler Prize, awarded for the interpretation of Mahler´s works, and the prestigious agreement that the orchestra signed with IMG Artists London for worldwide representation.
-The achievements also include the long-standing recording project in association with Tokyo media company Victor Entertainment.
+Other accolades include the Gustav Mahler Prize, awarded for the interpretation of Mahler’s works, and the prestigious contract the orchestra signed with IMG Artists London and Columbia Artists New York.
+Achievements also include a long-standing recording project in association with Tokyo-based media company Victor Entertainment.

-The Czech National Symphony Orchestra was established in 1993 by trumpet player Jan Hasenöhrl.
-A spiritual father at the birth of the CNSO was the legendary conductor Zdeněk Košler.
+The Czech National Symphony Orchestra was set up in 1993 by trumpet player Jan Hasenöhrl along with the legendary conductor Zdeněk Košler.

-In the year 1996, the American Paul Freeman took over as Chief Conductor, and remained in this position for fantastic ten years.
+In 1996, the American Paul Freeman took over as Chief Conductor, and remained in this position for an amazing ten years.